JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-11-01-November-2024-Goals.md

 - President visit
 - Found rest of e5 samples
 - Edits to Pacuta paper
-- Methods for Mcap DT
+- Bioinformatic methods for Mcap DT (mRNA and lncRNAs)
 - mRNA lncRNA co-expression for mcap - will need to run on unity
 - CASSIE DEFENSE!!!!!!!!!!!!!!!

+### 20241121

+- Zoe practice oral exam questions
+- Continuing to explore mRNA lncRNA co-expression for mcap
+- Looked at mirdeep2 AST output
+- Looked at cutadapt results for smRNA mcap